How to Sell Products With Ecommerce Order Fulfillment

 - You wait for your products to be approved

-- Once they’re approved, you deliver the products to our fulfillment warehouses in Charlotte or Riga
+- Once they’re approved, you ship the products to our fulfillment warehouses in the US, Canada, or Europe

 - Printful lets you know when they’ve arrived and are stocked